-This Category is a bit of a draw as well — While technically Voyager has a slightly better sign-up bonus as it’s worth $25 in Bitcoin and Celsius’s is only $20 in bitcoin they’re both extremely easy to get — for Voyager you just need to download their app and then sign up with a promotional code (ZACYAJ) and buy/sell a bit ($100+) of crypto, you can read our article on Voyager’s Sign-up bonus by clicking here.
+This Category is a bit of a draw as well — While technically Voyager has a slightly better sign-up bonus as it’s worth $25 in Bitcoin and Celsius’s is $40 in bitcoin they’re both extremely easy to get — for Voyager you just need to download their app and then sign up with a promotional code (ZACYAJ) and buy/sell a bit ($100+) of crypto, you can read our article on Voyager’s Sign-up bonus by clicking here.

 Celsius you simply need to deposit a few hundred dollars worth of crypto after being referred by someone.
 You can be referred to Celsius by us by downloading Celsius’s app and using our code “198971556a” during the sign-up process; but we’d recommend checking our page on all of Celsius’s current sign-up promotions as they often have multiple you can take advantage of at the same time.

 Which is more Trustworthy - Voyager or Celsius?

 We’d say this category is also more or less a draw as well, maybe with a slight edge towards Voyager — This is because we believe both to be trustworthy and keep crypto on both of the platforms personally, and believe both of their business models are not only sustainable, but highly profitable and thus the financial security of both Voyager and Celsius are likely excellent.